Supinic/supibot/docs/command.md

             - `channel` is set, but `command` and `user` are not: All users in given channel will be impacted for all commands.
             - ... etc.
 	- `{Object} [meta]` Deprecated, used to contain cooldown metadata.

-### Command list
-The active command list can be found on:
-- [supinic.com](https://supinic.com/bot/command/list) as a list.
-More info is available by clicking on the ID identifier.
-- [GitHub](https://github.com/Supinic/supibot-sql) as a regularly updated repository of SQL update scripts.
-Each command consists of its full description.
-This means all flags, cooldowns, static data, aliases and dynamic descriptions are all available along with its JavaScript code.

 #### Examples